 - Brochure Download – INTA Reception & Entertainment info sheet

 - Brochure Download – Le Mans

 - Brochure Download – Munich Newsletter

 Carry on Camping – COC

 Dad’s and kids camp

-For about 18 years we’ve been running an annual dad’s n kids camp to the New Forest.
+For about 20 years we’ve been running a now legendary annual dad’s n kids camp in the New Forest.
 This started out as a way of getting dad’s and their kids closer, to prove to Mum we have a modicum of responsibility and to take a bit of pressure off her for at least one weekend.
 It has now morphed into a great social event for both the Mums & Dads as well as the children, becoming one of the highlights of many people’s summer and a weekend with lots of laughter.
 We now average 180-250 people, but the estate is huge, so doesn’t have the clustered feel of a festival, there is lots of room and numerous secluded areas make camp.
-If you are new to this lark, then you will find more info below.
-For prices, activities on offer and how to book, then click on the link below for the COC flier.
+If you are new to this lark, then you will find more info towards the bottom of this page and some videos back on the home page.

 COC 21– Dates Friday 02 July to Sunday 04 July 2021

 COC 22- Dates Friday 01 July to Sunday 03 July 2022